tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 `docker push mickey_docker/mickeys_environment:1.0`

-Finally, when one a collaborator of this user needs to import the environment's image, by typing:
+Finally, when a collaborator of this user needs to import the environment's image, by typing:

 `docker pull mickey_docker/mickeys_environment:1.0`